-- New students admitted on a conditional basis because they do not meet one of the established minimum performance levels expected for GPA, SAT, ACT, and/or COMPASS. - Students who have been in good academic standing but finish a semester with a GPA less than 2.00 Students who fail to make progress in completing the credit hours they have enrolled in as evidenced in finishing a semester with multiple Withdrawals and/or Incompletes.
+- New students admitted on a conditional basis because they do not meet one of the established minimum performance levels expected for enrollment into SDC. - Students who have been in good academic standing but finish a semester with a GPA less than 2.00. - Students who fail to make progress in completing the credit hours they have enrolled in as evidenced in finishing a semester with multiple Withdrawals and/or Incompletes.